sql-formatter-org/sql-formatter/docs/tabWidth.md

 ## Option value

-A string containing the characters of one indentation step.
+A number specifying the number of spaces per indentation level.
-Defaults to two spaces (`" \ "`).

 This option is ignored when `useTabs` option is enabled.